Does anyone else feel that Pinterest is the official underdog of the social media world?

 The basic concept for Pinterest affiliate marketing is this: you recommend products on Pinterest for your followers to purchase.

-You do this by creating a “pin” (the Pinterest term for a post) and add your affiliate link.
+You do this by creating a “pin” (the Pinterest term for a post) and adding your affiliate link.

 You will need to include an affiliate disclosure on your pin, just like for any other place where you are using an affiliate link.
 Failing to do so could get you banned from the platform.